albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 This produces "the new Congress" -- not "more of the old Congress."

-### Reform on a Human Timescale
+### Reform on an Achievable Timeline

 The Act delivers reform within approximately 14 years -- three presidential terms.
 This timeline ensures:

-1. **Members who vote for the Act see results** during their careers
+1. **Enhanced staff resources and competitive member benefits** take effect upon enactment
-2. **Voters experience tangible improvements** in representation quality
+2. **Voters experience tangible improvements** in representation quality beginning at the First FEMA Election
-3. **Institutional modernization proceeds** on human timescale rather than deferring impacts to distant future
+3. **Institutional modernization proceeds** on a predictable schedule rather than deferring impacts to a distant future

 The accelerated timeline does not sacrifice careful implementation.
 It simply removes arbitrary delays that served political comfort rather than operational necessity.